Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Stiff simplicial spaces

 \section{Stiff simplicial spaces}

 We saw that in a complete decomposition space, degeneracy can be detected on principal edges.
 In Section~\ref{sec:split} we shall come to split simplicial spaces, which share this property.
-A common generalisation is that of stiff simplicial spaces, which we now introduce.
+A common generalisation is that of stiff complete simplicial spaces, which we now introduce.

-\begin{blanko}{Stiffness.} A simplicial space $X: \Delta\op\to\Grpd$ is called {\em stiff} if it sends degeneracy/free pushouts in $\Delta$ to pullbacks in $\Grpd$.
-These pushouts are examples of generic-free pushouts, so in particular every decomposition space is stiff. \end{blanko}
+\begin{blanko}{Stiffness.} A simplicial space $X: \simplexcategory\op\to\Grpd$ is called {\em stiff} if it sends codegeneracy/inert pushouts in $\simplexcategory$ to pullbacks in $\Grpd$.
+These pushouts are examples of active-inert pushouts, so in particular every decomposition space is stiff. \end{blanko}

-\begin{lemma} A simplicial space $X$ is stiff if and only if the following diagrams are pullbacks for all $0\leq i\leq n$
+\begin{lemma} A simplicial space $X$ is stiff if and only if the following diagrams are pullbacks for all $0\leq i\leq n$.

-\end{lemma} \begin{proof} The squares in the lemma are special cases of the degeneracy/free squares.
-On the other hand, every degeneracy/free square sits in between two of the squares of the lemma in such a way that Lemma~\ref{pbk} forces it to be a pullback too. \end{proof} The following four results for stiff simplicial spaces are proved in the same way as for decomposition spaces, cf.\ \cite[Lemmas 3.7, 3.8, 3.9, 4.3]{GKT:DSIAMI-1}. \begin{lemma} For a stiff simplicial space $X$, the following squares are pullbacks:
+\end{lemma} \begin{proof} The squares in the lemma are special cases of the degeneracy/inert squares.
+On the other hand, every degeneracy/inert square sits in between two of the squares of the lemma in such a way that Lemma~\ref{pbk} forces it to be a pullback too. \end{proof}

+The following two lemmas for stiff simplicial spaces are proved in the same way as for decomposition spaces~\cite[Lemmas 3.10 and 3.9 respectively]{GKT:DSIAMI-1}. \begin{lemma} (`Bonus pullbacks') Let $X$ be a stiff simplicial space.
+For all $n\geq 3$ and all $0<i<j<n$, the following squares of active face and degeneracy maps are pullbacks.

 \end{lemma}